usman619/fertilizer_recommendation_system/README.md

 Final Year Project which is to recommend crops and  fertilizers.
 IoT devices are used for data collection.

-## Python Code
+## Ardunio Code

-- Flask code
-- Datasets
-- ML Models
+- Connection Ardunio with NodeMCU which then uploads it to Firebase.